 It can be a heartbreaking and emotional experience, but the sooner you get your parent or elderly loved one under Hospice care, the sooner they can feel comfortable and relaxed during their final stage of life.

 How do you know when the right time is, though?
-Here are ten warning signs to look for:
+Here are twelve warning signs to look for:

 - They have been hospitalized or have visited the ER several times in the past 6 months.

 - They have fallen in their home multiple times.

 - They can no longer bathe themselves.

 - They can no longer do simple tasks around the house (do laundry, cook for themselves, etc.)

 - It is difficult for them to eat or digest solid food.

 - They are spending more and more time sleeping or resting and are less mobile.